GeorgeWebDevCy/TCNApp/README.md

    yarn ios
    ```

 The app initializes OneSignal on start, requests notification permissions, and ensures foreground notifications display by default.
-Customize the UI in `src/App.js` and expand notification handling in `src/notifications/OneSignalProvider.js` as you build out the project.
+Customize the UI in `src/App.js` and expand notification handling in `src/notifications/OneSignalProvider.js` as you build out the project.---

+## Mobile App Authentication

+The React Native app now ships with a modular login flow connected to WordPress:

+- **Password login**: Uses the WordPress JWT endpoint (`/wp-json/jwt-auth/v1/token`).
+- **PIN login**: Stores a salted hash locally so returning users can unlock without credentials.
+- **Biometric login**: Leverages native biometrics (Face ID / Touch ID / etc.) as a fast path once a session exists.
+- **Account actions**: "Forgot password" and "Register" links point to the WordPress site and can be customised.

+### Configuration

+Update `src/config/authConfig.ts` with the correct URLs for your WordPress deployment before building the app.

+### Installation Notes

+After pulling these changes run `npm install` (or `yarn install`) to add the new native modules:

+- `@react-native-async-storage/async-storage`
+- `crypto-js`
+- `react-native-biometrics`

+Remember to run the native linking steps required by React Native for any newly added native modules.